AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2022/2022-01-26-interview-interviewers-must-have-deal-breaker-list/interview-interviewers-must-have-deal-breaker-list.md

 - A clear and defined path toward career advancement (both in skills and compensation)
 - Ability to work on non-work-related tasks for a few hours a week.
 - Opportunity to spend time sharing my ideas on either mine or a company blog.
+- Learning from mistakes / Blameless
+- Inclusive Work environment
+- Equality when it comes to stock options, reviews etc

 ## My Deal Breaker List